LibraryCarpentry/lc-sql/episodes/01-introduction.md

 Relational databases consist of one or more tables of data.
 These tables have _fields_ (columns) and _records_ (rows).
 Every field has a data _type_.
 Every value in the same field of each record has the same _type_.
-These tables can be linked to each when a field in one table can be matched to a field in another table.
+These tables can be linked to each other when a field in one table can be matched to a field in another table.
 SQL _queries_ are the commands that let you look up data in a database or make calculations based on columns.